-Tip: Creating JPEG Copies from RAW Photos Shot Using the HLG Tone Mode Selecting [To RAW processing (JPEG)] in the [RAW processing (HEIF)] dialog displays the [RAW processing (JPEG)] dialog, where you can adjust settings for saving the copies in JPEG format.
+Tip: Creating JPEG Copies from RAW Photos Shot Using the HLG Tone Mode Selecting [To RAW processing (JPEG)] in Step 6 displays the [RAW processing (JPEG)] dialog, where you can adjust settings for saving the copies in JPEG format.
 To save the JPEG copies, highlight [EXE (save in JPEG format)] and press .